apehex/forta-bot-evasion/README.md

 ## Description

-Implementation for the detection techniques described in the [report about smart contract evasion techniques][report-web3-evasion] by the [Forta TRi][forta-threat-research-initiative].
+Implementation for the detection techniques described in the [report about smart contract evasion techniques][report-web3-evasion] by the [Apehex][github-apehex].

 Here, "evasion" refers to any tactic that deceives end-users or circumvents defense mechanisms.